-If your dog is showing any signs of anxiety, then remove her from the situation, and try again later.
+If your dog is showing signs of anxiety, then remove them from the situation and try again later.
 They’ll show they're anxious by holding thei tail down, ears back and staying away.

 If they run and hide, then try doing something you know they like, such as cooking some of their favourite food.
-Don’t try and persuade her to come out just let her come to you.
+Don’t try and persuade them to come out just let them come to you.

 The important thing is to ignore any bad behaviour and reward the good.
 You don’t want to accidentally reinforce their fears by lavishing attention on them in an attempt to comfort them.

 Introduce your puppy to an older dog

-It’s important to introduce your puppy to a range of dogs so that she learns valuable social skills from them, and that she has nothing to fear.
+It’s important to introduce your puppy to a range of dogs so that they learn valuable social skills from them, and that they have nothing to fear.

 However, the problem here is that it’s unlikely your puppy will have completed her full course of primary vaccinations until they’re around 12 weeks old, so they’re at risk of catching a canine disease.

 You may find your puppy is a little too excited when meeting new dogs.
 However if an older dog doesn’t want to be playful, he will usually let your pup know.

 When they first meet, keep both dogs on a lead, and meet in an open place, such as a park, not in one of the dogs’ home or garden.